AlexBertuzzi/02-Bootcamp-Homework/README.md

-# 02-Bootcamp-Homework
+# Personal-Portfolio
-This is the repository where the 02 Bootcamp Homework will be uploaded.
+This is my Personal Portfolio where I will be providing links to some of my best work and most complex projects.

-In this assignment I used bootstrap with html and css to create a website with three pages:
+In this project I used bootstrap with html and css to create a website with three pages:
     index.html "About Me"
     contact.html "Contact"
     portfolio.html "Portfolio"